Scandium: Production

-Madagascar and the Iveland-Evje region in Norway have the only deposits of minerals with high scandium content, thortveitite (Sc,Y)2(Si2O7), but these are not being exploited.
+Madagascar and the Iveland Municipality-Evje og Hornnes Municipality region in Norway have the only deposits of minerals with high scandium content, thortveitite (Sc,Y)2(Si2O7), but these are not being exploited.
 The mineral kolbeckite ScPO4*2H2O has a very high scandium content but is not available in any larger deposits.

 The absence of reliable, secure, stable, long-term production has limited the commercial applications of scandium.
 Despite this low level of use, scandium offers significant benefits.
 Particularly promising is the strengthening of aluminium alloys with as little as 0.5% scandium.
 Scandium-stabilized zirconia enjoys a growing market demand for use as a high-efficiency electrolyte in solid oxide fuel cells.

 The USGS reports that, from 2015 to 2019 in the US, the price of small quantities of scandium ingot has been $107 to $134 per gram, and that of scandium oxide $4 to $5 per gram.
+In August 2026, the U.S. Office of Strategic Capital committed a conditional US$400 million loan to Sunrise Energy Metals to construct the Syerston Project in New South Wales, planned as a primary scandium operation yielding 60 tonnes of scandium oxide annually.

 Compounds

-Scandium chemistry is almost completely dominated by the trivalent ion, Sc^{3+}.
-The radii of M^{3+} ions in the table below indicate that the chemical properties of scandium ions have more in common with yttrium ions than with aluminium ions.
+Scandium chemistry is almost completely dominated by the trivalent ion, Sc(3+).
+The radii of M(3+) ions in the table below indicate that the chemical properties of scandium ions have more in common with yttrium ions than with aluminium ions.
 In part because of this similarity, scandium is often classified as a lanthanide-like element.